 1 tsp dried oregano (or 1 Tbsp fresh chopped)

 8 oz pasta of choice (we love Banza)

 1. Preheat a skillet on medium-high heat and add the olive oil and crushed red pepper.
 Once the oil thins out, and before it begins to smoke, add the onion and garlic and saute for 2 minutes.
 Add the beef and cook for 1 minute.
 Break apart the meat with a spatula and cook until well done, about 5-7 minutes.
 Drain the beef.

-2. Return the skillet to medium heat and add the crushed tomatoes, wine, capers and remaining seasonings and bring to a boil.
+2. Return the skillet to medium heat and add the crushed tomatoes, wine, olives and capers (if using), and remaining seasonings and bring to a boil.
 Lower the heat and simmer for 20 minutes.
 Meanwhile, cook the pasta according to the directions on the box.